-Make 1 (all) and Make 2 (all who are still learning Inkscape)
+Make 1 (all) and Make 2 (any who are still learning Inkscape)

-Vector lines (aka paths), can be manipulated in a variety of ways by altering little objects called nodes.
+Vector lines (also known as paths), can be manipulated in a variety of ways by altering little objects called nodes.
 In this exercise, you will use node editing techniques to make a design suitable for use as a sticker, a laser cut object or a stencil.